UniversalDependencies/docs/_hy/pos/AUX_.md

 Armenian auxiliary verbs can be divided into:

 - tense auxiliaries, used to form compound tenses represented by _եմ&nbsp;_ and _էի&nbsp;_ “be”;
-- aspectual auxiliaries, used to form so-called “secondary compound tenses” represented by _լինեմ (լինել)&nbsp;_ “be repeatedly / habitually”.
+- aspectual auxiliaries, used to form so-called “secondary compound tenses” represented by _լինեմ (լինել)&nbsp;_ “be repeatedly / habitually”,
+- voice auxiliary, used to form periphrastic causative represented by _tal&nbsp;_ “cause/make/have/let/allow someone to perform action”.

 ### Examples